bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-6.md

 ## In between the world and data are people.

-* Just as there's a human behind every map, there is a human behind every dataset.
+* Just as there's a human behind every map, there is a human behind every data set.
 This person chooses how to observe the world, how to organize these observations, and how to share the data set with the world.

 <aside>